The ALR Hearing: Another set of problems

 At this point, you have 15 days to request an ALR hearing; if you do not request a hearing, the suspension goes into effect on the 40th day after notice was served.
 Depending on the facts of your case, your license could be suspended for 90 days up to two years!

 Now, with a potential ALR hearing coming up, you have yet one more set of problems complicating your life.
 This can mean complications in simply moving from place to place with a suspended license and the inability to drive.
-An attorney from our law firm, the Houston DWI Law Firm, is available to help you solve this set of problems and provide you with a strong defense throughout the legal process.
+Mr. Martinez, an attorney from our DWI law offices is available to help you solve this set of problems and provide you with a strong defense throughout the legal process.
 We will help you get your license back.